-

 What is the role of the board with respect to setting and changing strategy?

-Responsibility for setting and changing the company’s overall business strategy, including ESG matters, rests with the company’s directors.
-As noted in question 6 above, the directors can delegate responsibility for certain discrete elements of strategy, including ESG matters, to specific persons, but responsibility ultimately lies with the board.
-In reaching decisions on strategy, a company’s directors must bear in mind their statutory duties to the company, including (in particular) their duty under section 172 of the Companies Act to promote the success of the company for the benefit of its members as a whole.
-In particular, when discharging their duty under section 172, the directors must have regard to the likely consequences of any decision in the long term.
-The directors must therefore consider carefully whether the company’s strategy and business plan are likely to generate value for shareholders.
-In doing so, directors must focus not solely on current shareholders, but rather the shifting body of shareholders over time.
+Responsibility for setting and changing the company’s overall business strategy rests with the company’s directors.
+As noted in question 6 above, the directors can delegate responsibility for certain discrete elements of strategy to specific persons, but responsibility ultimately lies with the board.
+In reaching decisions on strategy, directors must bear in mind their statutory duties to the company.
+This includes, in particular, their duty under section 172 of the Companies Act to promote the success of the company for the benefit of its members as a whole.
+When discharging their duty under section 172, the directors must consider the likely long-term consequences of any decision.
+Therefore, the directors must consider carefully whether the company’s strategy and business plan are likely to generate value for shareholders.
+Directors should focus not solely on current shareholders, but also on the shifting body of shareholders over time.
 Larger companies are required to explain their business model and strategy in their annual report, as well as the principal risks they face.
-The Financial Reporting Council (“FRC”), the UK’s principal corporate reporting supervisory body, has issued a substantial body of guidance on matters that directors should consider when deciding on the company’s strategy and describing risks.
-Historically, risks have arguably concentrated on commercial concerns, but increasingly companies are expected to report on corporate governance and ESG matters in their risk statement.
+The Financial Reporting Council (“FRC”), the UK’s principal corporate reporting supervisory body, has issued substantial guidance on matters that directors should consider when deciding on the company’s strategy and describing risks.
+Historically, risks have concentrated on commercial concerns, but increasingly companies are expected to report on corporate governance, anti-money laundering and client due diligence in their risk statements.

-For listed companies, the UK CGC requires the company to publish a so-called “longer-term viability statement”.
-This statement must set out the principal risks to the company’s continued viability over a protracted period of time.
-There is no prescribed period of time for a longer-term viability statement, although typically periods have ranged from three to five years.
-The role of the board in setting the company’s strategy in relation to corporate governance and ESG issues is important so that others involved in implementing the strategy appreciate the importance of ESG matters.
-It is increasingly common for companies to establish nonfinancial key performance indicators (KPIs) to measure the extent to which the company is achieving its ESG objectives, and some companies are even feeding these KPIs into director remuneration metrics and performance evaluations.
+For listed companies, the UK CGC requires a company to publish a “longer-term viability statement”.
+This statement must set out the principal risks to the company’s continued viability over a protracted period.
+There is no prescribed period for a longer-term viability statement, although typically periods have ranged from three to five years.
+It is increasingly common for companies to establish non-financial key performance indicators (“KPIs”) to measure the extent to which the company is achieving its objectives, and some companies are even feeding these KPIs into director remuneration metrics and performance evaluations.

 -